 6) Contact us by email (ForeignLoans@aston.ac.uk) to confirm your intention to borrow and to submit the following:

 7) (for PLUS loan applicants): Your Credit Check:

 Students needing a PLUS loan will have to submit a Credit Check for them or their endorser as part of their application.
 If you or your endorser fails the credit check then you will not be eligible for the PLUS loan.

 Credit Checks expire after 180 days.

-Deadlines: We need you to have successfully completed the above process at the latest by Friday 29 September 2017.
+Deadlines: For academic year 2018/19 we need you to have successfully completed the above process at the latest by Friday 28 September 2018.